 Matt is the main point of contact for Native Oaks Golf Club.
-His responsibilities include working closely with the general managers and board, adhering to budgets, and assisting on all operations.
+His responsibilities include working closely with the general managers and board, adhering to budgets and assisting on all operations.
 Matt is an avid golfer with industry knowledge and general knowledge of the sport that assists him in his work at Native Oaks Golf Club.

 In 2015, Matt was asked to be on the advisory board for Native Nation Events, or NNE.
-He served on the board for six years, until August of 2020.
+He served on the board for five years, until August of 2020.
 During his time on the Native Nation Event advisory board, Matt spoke on panels and attended conferences.
-He assisted with the production of events all over North America, traveling to Canada, Washington DC, Washington State, Las Vegas, Anaheim, and Southern California tribal casinos.
-This was significant for Matt creating and nurturing networking relationships, which proved invaluable for bringing business opportunities to the San Pasqual Economic Development Corporation over the years.
+He assisted with the production of events all over North America, traveling to Canada, Washington DC, Washington State, Las Vegas, Anaheim and Southern California tribal casinos.
+This was significant for Matt in creating and nurturing networking relationships, which proved invaluable for bringing business opportunities to the San Pasqual Economic Development Corporation over the years.

 Bill Kroplin graduated from Napa High School in 1965 and began his career as an Apprentice Shipfitter at the Mare Island Naval Shipyard.
 Bill completed his four-year program at Mare Island in 1970, graduating in the 86th percentile of his class, then went on to become a boilermaker fitter, responsible for the fit and assembly of fabricated components.

-In 1977, Bill became an AWS Certified (QC-1) Quality Control Inspector responsible for major fabrication projects including magnetic particle, ultrasonic, film interpretation, and liquid penetrant testing.
+In 1977, Bill became an AWS Certified (QC-1) Quality Control Inspector responsible for major fabrication projects including magnetic particle, ultrasonic, film interpretation and liquid penetrant testing.
 During his time as Quality Control Inspector, Bill gained extensive experience working on Department of Defense contracts.

 He then went on to accept a role with the Kaiser Steel Corporation as Project Planner.
 In that position, Bill instructed both the Production and Inspection departments as to what was required and was responsible for all aspects of the job until the finished project was accepted by the customer.
-Some notable projects include: Peacekeeper Missile Tubes and Cone Sections, Electromagnetic Launch Drive System, and Railcar Restraint Systems.
+Some notable projects include Peacekeeper Missile Tubes and Cone Sections, Electromagnetic Launch Drive System and Railcar Restraint Systems.

 In 1987, using the industry knowledge gained from two successful decades in the steel industry, Bill launched Trans Bay Steel Corporation with a partner.
 He serves as Vice President and Quality Assurance Manager to present day.
 The company principally manufactures piling and huge caissons for Bay Area bridges.
 Some of their notable projects have been the San Francisco Bay Bridge Piles and Expansion Joints, and retrofitting Richmond-San Rafael Bridge as well as the Golden Gate Bridge.

 Bill started Albany Steel Corporation in 1991, serving as Vice President of Purchasing and Quality Assurance Manager.
-Albany Steel supplies steel, stainless steel, aluminum, and copper-nickel.
+Albany Steel supplies steel, stainless steel, aluminum and copper-nickel.
 Bill retired from Trans Bay Steel and Albany Steel in 2012.

 Kristene Hall started her career in the late 1960’s with the Young Men’s Christian Association (YMCA).
 She overcame the barrier of becoming the first female Director of Hotel and Membership within the national organization and was privileged to temporarily work in India serving as their organizer/coordinator within the hotel and membership administration.